ph202107/nordlist/README.md

 - Then click on "Raw" on the right hand side
 - Select-All and Copy
 - Open your text editor and Paste
-- Save as "nordlist.sh" (with Line Ending option = Unix/Linux)
+- Save as "nordlist.sh" (with "Line Ending" option = Unix/Linux)
 - Make the script executable with "chmod +x nordlist.sh"